 The District chairs the Bay Area-wide trash committee.
-Participated in developing and receiving water trash monitoring program plan which was submitted to the San Francisco Regional Board on July 1, 2017.
-Receiving water trash monitoring began this wet season.
+The District participated in developing a receiving waters trash monitoring program plan, which was submitted to the San Francisco Regional Board on July 1, 2017.
+SCVURPPP agencies began receiving waters trash monitoring this wet season (2017-18).

 - In December 2016, the District, on behalf of SCVURPPP, was awarded a California Proposition 1 grant to develop a Storm Water Resource Plan for the Santa Clara Basin.
 Work is on schedule for the grant.
 The District, in addition to managing the grant, participates on the Technical Advisory Committee.
 The work under the grant is on schedule per the agreement with the State Board.
 A map of priority parcels, as well as a list of possible green stormwater infrastructure projects, has been developed by the SCVURPPP consultants and a selection of priority projects is being developed into conceptual designs.
 The Stormwater Resource Plan is coordinated with the District’s One Water Plan and stakeholders from the One Water effort are participating.
 For more information, visit the District's One Water Plan website.
 Please see the Stormwater Resource Plan website for more information: www.scvurppp.org/scvurppp_2018/swrp/.

 The District maintained South County partnerships by participating in the South County Stormwater Coordination Committee.

 Pollution prevention activities

 Field monitoring was completed in April 2016, assisted in further monitoring of pathogen sources.
 A final project report was completed (Pajaro River Watershed Microbial Source).
 For a summary of the report, please see here.

 Updated June 2018

 Key Performance Indicators for the Safe, Clean Water Program